aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to DIF or Online App" h2="Export OTT to DIF via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT (OpenDocument Text) is a popular open standard for text documents, while DIF (Data Interchange Format) is a popular format for exchanging data between different applications.
+OTT to DIF conversion is often required when users need to transfer data from one application to another.

+<h2>How Aspose.Total Helps for OTT to DIF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create feature-rich applications in C++.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to easily convert OTT to DIF.

- You can include OTT to DIF conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to DIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export OTT to HTML.
+After that, Aspose.Cells for C++ can be used to convert HTML to DIF.
+Both APIs come under Aspose.Total for C++ package, which makes it easier for developers to access and use them.

+Using Aspose.Total for C++, developers can easily include OTT to DIF conversion feature within their C++ applications.
+It provides a simple and straightforward way to convert OTT to DIF without any hassle.
+Moreover, Aspose.Total for C++ is a cost-effective solution as it includes all the APIs in one package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}